RinniSwift/Computer-Science-with-iOS/memoryManagement.md

 ### ARC
 Automatic Reference Counting helps with storing references into memory and helps with cleaning up when it's not being used.\
 Reference counting only applies on instances of a class.\
 Each time you create a class instance, ARC automatically creates some memory to store the information. but with the deinit() method, ARC will free the memory space of that instance.
-ARC relates to variables with references of *strong*, *weak*, or *unknowned*\
+ARC relates to variables with references of *strong*, *weak*, or *unknowned*

-**Strong**: all variables are strong by default and can be changed by declaring weak or unknowned\
+> - **Strong**: all variables are strong by default and can be changed by declaring weak or unknowned
-**Weak**: [weak references between objects with indipendant lifetime] with the property of weak, it will not increment the reference count.
+> - **Weak**: [weak references between objects with indipendant lifetime] with the property of weak, it will not increment the reference count.
 These references are always declared as optionals because the variable can be set to nil.
-With ARC, it automatically sets the weak reference to nil once the instance is deallocated.\
+With ARC, it automatically sets the weak reference to nil once the instance is deallocated.
-**Unknowned**: [unknowned references between objects of the same lifetime] these references similar to weak references but must always hold a value.
+> - **Unknowned**: [unknowned references between objects of the same lifetime] these references similar to weak references but must always hold a value.
 When the objects will be reached at the same time and dealloced at the same time.

-ARC manages freeing objects only if the reference count of the object becomes 0.

-Reference count only increments when the object is declared as strong or is held strongly by another object. — objects are declared strong by default.
+Reference count only increments when the object is declared as strong or is held strongly by another object.
 To hold onto the object weakly, you can predefine it with the `weak` or `unowned` keyword.

-**Strong referenced objects**
+> - **Strong referenced objects**\
-Increment the reference count by one.
+> Increment the reference count by one.\
-Expects the value to not be nil at use time.
+> Expects the value to not be nil at use time.

-**Weak referenced objects**
+> - **Weak referenced objects**\
-Does not increment the reference the count by one.
+> Does not increment the reference the count by one.\
-Is an optional type — the value can become nil at any given moment of the application.
+> Is an optional type — the value can become nil at any given moment of the application.

-**Unowned referenced objects**
+> - **Unowned referenced objects**\
-Does not increment the reference the count by one.
+> Does not increment the reference the count by one.\
-Is a non optional type — the value expected can not become nil at the on call. — It must have the same lifetime or a longer lifetime.
+> Is a non optional type — the value expected can not become nil at the on call. — It must have the same lifetime or a longer lifetime.

 When a reference objects count becomes 0 at any given moment, it gets dealloced or freed. — You get notified through the deinit() function on the UIViewController.

 When creating an application, you create reference types and value types.
-Reference types being classes, functions, and closures. value types being constants, variables, enums, and structs.
-This data gets stored in the heap and the stack.
+Reference types being classes, functions, and closures. value types being constants, variables, enums, and structs. *Read more about reference and value types [here](https://github.com/RinniSwift/Computer-Science-with-iOS/blob/main/referenceAndValueTypes.md).* This data gets stored in the heap and the stack.
 The Heap storing reference types — long lived data and object, and the stack storing value types.

 ### **Heaps**